Nem0x/asic-project-phhxh-docs/docs/backend/backend.md

 Issue block's output ports include 2 sets of issue-related information, namely the information stored in FIFO, rs1, and rs2 indexes.
 The two indexes will be sent to the register file, and register status table, to fetch the stored readiness of the operands and their stored values.

 Apart from the basic functions, the issue block is also optimized for special events like early branching and jal/jalr fetched.
-When a branch misprediction happens, the issue block will receive a high at the "pause_clear_issue" port then clear all its entries and transition into the PAUSE state.
-In the PAUSE state, no instruction will be issued to the downstream modules, but instruction fetch continues.
-When ROB finally processes the misprediction branch instruction, it will clear all RS, register status table, pipelined execution unit, and itself, as well as send a signal to the "resume_issue" port of the issue block to let it transition back to the NORMAL state.
+When a branch misprediction happens, the issue block will receive a high at the `pause_clear_issue` port then clear all its entries and transition into the `PAUSE` state.
+In the `PAUSE` state, no instruction will be issued to the downstream modules, but instruction fetch continues.
+When ROB finally processes the misprediction branch instruction, it will clear all RS, register status table, pipelined execution unit, and itself, as well as send a signal to the `resume_issue` port of the issue block to let it transition back to the `NORMAL` state.

 jal/jalr will always be treated as misprediction.
-So another optimization can be made: in the case where jal/jalr is enqueued, the issue block will transition to the STALL state - no instruction will be fetched in this state.
-Later when a jal/jalr or previously issued mispredicted branch instruction sends a "pause_clear_issue" signal.
-The issue block will transition back to the PAUSE state and start fetching new instructions again but stop issuing in the same time.
-Later a "resume_issue" will come to resume issue again.
+So another optimization can be made: in the case where jal/jalr is enqueued, the issue block will transition to the `STALL` state - no instruction will be fetched in this state.
+Later when a jal/jalr or previously issued mispredicted branch instruction sends a `pause_clear_issue` signal.
+The issue block will transition back to the `PAUSE` state and start fetching new instructions again but stop issuing in the same time.
+Later a `resume_issue` will come to resume issue again.

-Another special case is that in the PAUSE state, the issue block fetches a jal/jalr, and then it will transition to the PAUSE_STALL state that stops both fetching and issuing.
-When "resume_issue" comes it will go back to STALL and follow the same routine as described above.
+Another special case is that in the `PAUSE` state, the issue block fetches a jal/jalr, and then it will transition to the `PAUSE_STALL` state that stops both fetching and issuing.
+When `resume_issue` comes it will go back to `STALL` and follow the same routine as described above.

-Output ports "stall" and "fetch_ready" are sent to the fetch logic for controlling the instruction memory.
+Output ports `stall` and `fetch_ready` are sent to the fetch logic to control the instruction memory.
 Because we have a synchronous read memory, the input signal of memory is separated by two cycles from the output of the issue block.
 So we need to send a stop signal to IMEM when there is only one empty entry in the issue block, otherwise there is a chance a valid instruction couldn't be received by the issue block.
 In summary, all four states of the issue block are:
-- NORMAL
+- `NORMAL`
-- PAUSE
+- `PAUSE`
-- STALL
+- `STALL`
-- PAUSE_STALL
+- `PAUSE_STALL`

 ### Register file